-The Average Credit Score in the U.S. is a 687 according to a recent report from Experian.
+The Average Credit Score in the U.S. is 704 as of 2019.

-What’s a good credit score?
+What is considered a good credit score?

-There is no definition of a good credit score, generally a 700 credit score is considered good.
+There is no definition of a good credit score; generally, a 700 credit score is considered good.

 What is the credit score range?